 Taste, Odour and Colour in Drinking Water

-Tastes and odors are common water quality problems across the country.
+Tastes and odours are common water quality problems across the country.
 They are caused by a variety of factors, the most common of which is chlorine.
 Keep in mind that tastes and odors will vary from tap to tap and are influenced by personal likes and dislikes.

 Common Taste and Odour Problems

 Chlorine taste and odour: If your water smells or tastes like a “swimming pool,” it is probably due to chlorine that has been added to disinfect the water.
 Chlorination is the most commonly used water treatment method.
 Although chlorine is very effective at killing harmful bacteria and viruses, it frequently causes both an off-taste and odour.
 The addition of ammonia to produce Monochloramine (which lasts longer in the pipes) makes the taste and odour even worse.

 Rust and metallic tastes: Excessive iron, manganese and other metals in drinking water change the taste and appearance of water.
 They may be naturally occurring or produced by corrosion.
 Although water is usually rust-free when it leaves the treatment plant, it can pick up rust and other metals from corroding pipes en route to your tap.
 Untreated water from private wells often contains iron manganese in “reduced” form, which is fully dissolved until slowly oxidized by oxygen in the air.
 Such water will appear clear at first, turning either rusty (iron) or blackish (manganese) and cloudy in a few minutes.
 The same delayed reaction can happen with corrosion, too, if the problem is nearby.

 Musty, earthy and fishy tastes and odours: These tastes and odors are caused by algae, molds and bacteria that naturally live in most water sources, such as lakes and rivers.
 These off-tastes and odours may be stronger during certain times of the year when algae “bloom” all at once.

 Rotten egg smell: This is caused by hydrogen sulfide in water, produced by bacteria in deep wells and in low-use stagnant water mains.
 When combined with iron, the iron sulfide stains are black.
 It is also highly corrosive, so other problems may accompany the smell.